matevz-kovacic/active-model/README.md

 For actively competitive benchmarks the winning implementation may be withheld temporarily even when the verified result and methodology are public — the current #1 SOL-ExecBench kernel is not being released while the benchmark remains actively contested.
 The performance claim does not depend on it: the result is published by NVIDIA's own evaluator and leaderboard.

-Selected implementation details can be shared privately for serious technical review, research collaboration, or employment discussions.
+Selected implementation details can be shared privately for serious technical review or research collaboration.

 ## Research interests